Biosafety Education and Training

 To complete the quiz, click on “Show More” in the description box and you should see the link for the quiz.
 You must complete the quiz to receive credit for the course.

-For information on the individual courses and to register for triennial CE courses click on the Continuing Education registration form.
+For information on the individual courses and to register for triennial CE courses complete the Continuing Education registration form.

 NOTE: The triennial CE requirement may also be met by repeat the live core course (see above).